2damlee/rna-responder-pipeline/README.md

 Early iterations used substring matching ("if 'R' in value → responder").
 This produced false positives on field values containing unrelated strings.
 The current parser uses exact key-value mapping from the registry with no partial matches.

 **Join key validation before merge.**
 The supplementary expression file uses patient-label + timepoint tokens as column names (`Pt1.baseline`, `Pt16.OnTx`).
-These don't directly correspond to GEO sample IDs.
-A `validate_join_keys()` step checks that every metadata-derived key exists in the expression file before the merge runs — unmatched keys raise an error, and samples without a resolvable timepoint are logged as warnings and excluded rather than silently dropped.
+These don't directly correspond to GEO sample IDs. `validate_join_keys()` checks that every metadata-derived key exists in the expression file before the merge runs — unmatched keys raise an error, and samples without a resolvable timepoint are logged as warnings and excluded rather than silently dropped.

 **DuckDB-first, Athena-ready.**
 dbt models run against a local DuckDB file.
 The layered modeling structure (staging → intermediate → marts) is identical to what would run on Athena.
 This choice avoids IAM/Glue/workgroup setup during development while keeping the transform layer portable.

 **Parser reuse across datasets.**
 GSE91061 was added as a second dataset without modifying any parser code.
-The only change was adding a new entry to `config/datasets.yml` with the dataset-specific field names, response value mapping, and baseline label.
+The only change was adding a new entry to `config/datasets.yml` with dataset-specific field names, response value mapping, and baseline label.
 The same `parse_metadata()` function processed both datasets.
-This is the concrete demonstration of the registry-driven design — the parser is genuinely reusable.
+GSE91061 also uses a different join key strategy (title-based rather than patient+timepoint token), handled entirely within the dataset-specific task without touching the shared parser.

+**Pipeline observability.**
+Each pipeline run writes a JSON log entry with accession, timestamp, and row counts to `outputs/logs/` locally, or to `s3://<bucket>/logs/pipeline_runs/<accession>/` when `S3_BUCKET_NAME` is set.
+This provides a lightweight audit trail without external monitoring tooling.

 ---